How to Become an Ethical Hacker in 2025?

 Step 2: Opt for the Mother of all Programming Languages

 One of the most primitive programming languages, C is also referred to as the mother of all programming languages.
-This programming language forms the base of learning UNIX/LINUX because this operating system is written completely in C. So, hackers must master C programming as it gives them the power to utilize the open-source operating system Linux the way they desire.
+This programming language forms the base of learning UNIX/LINUX because this operating system is written completely in C. So, hackers must master C programming as it allows them to utilize the open-source operating system Linux how they desire.

 Try to learn more than one programming language to get the upper hand.
 An ethical hacker with sound knowledge of two to three programming languages can dissect and analyze a piece of code.
 Some of the best programming languages for hackers are: